Bi-articulated bus: China

 The Chinese manufacturer Youngman developed the JNP6250G bi-articulated bus for 300 passengers with assistance from Neoplan.
 In 2007, these buses appeared on trial service in Beijing and were thought to be the world's longest, at 25 m long.

 Colombia

 TransMilenio in Bogotá has operated bi-articulated buses since 2009, having purchased 120 by 2013.
-In 2020 it will receive a further 58.
+In 2020 it received a further 58.